-It can often be tempting to book an all-inclusive holiday to a European or Asian country.
-You will get to go to a new foreign country, relax on holidays, and best of all receive the cosmetic surgery you’ve wanted, but at a much cheaper price.
+It can often be tempting to book an all-inclusive holiday in a European or Asian country.
+You will get to go to a new foreign country, relax on holidays, and, best of all, receive the cosmetic surgery you’ve wanted, but at a much cheaper price.
 What is the downside?

-No matter what country you have surgery, there will always be risks.
-However, certain countries will have more rules and regulations which surgeons and hospitals will need to follow in order to minimise the chances of risks occurring.
+No matter what country you have surgery in, there will always be risks.
+However, certain countries have more rules and regulations that surgeons and hospitals need to follow to minimise the chances of risks occurring.

 Unfortunately, some things are too good to be true, and this is the case for medical tourism.